Sharansrj567/Infogram/README.md

 }
 ```

-* `UpdateTodo` - Updates a TODO item created by a current user.
+- `UpdateTodo` - Updates a TODO/DATA item created by a current user.

-It receives an object that contains three fields that can be updated in a TODO item:
+It receives an object that contains three fields that can be updated in a TODO/DATA item:

 ```json
 {